kishor12reddy/emotion_detection_webapp/README.md

    ```

 3. **Download and prepare the dataset**:
-   - Download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and extract it into your local directory.
+   - Download the **RAF-DB dataset** from the official website: [RAF-DB Dataset](http://www.whdeng.cn/RAF/model1.html)
-   - Organize the dataset as follows:
+   - Extract the dataset into your local directory and organize it like this:
      ```
-     FER-2013/
+     RAF-DB/
        ├── train/
            ├── angry/
            ├── disgust/